HOME IS HIS CASTLE

 Modem conveniences, such as central heating, wiring and under-floor rubber soundproofing, are as unobtrusive as possible, but on a windy spring day you can appreciate their existence.
-Traditionalist masochism might complain that a stately home is not quite the same thing without freezing draughts, a long walk for hot water and a half-hour walk to answer the solitary telephone, but it is hard to fault any part of the restoration, or to doubt Nigel Tuersley's claim that his project is not simply a reflection of a huge ego, but motivated by a genuine love of classical architecture.
+Traditionalist masochism might complain that a stately home is not quite the same thing without freezing draughts, a long wail for hot water and a half-hour walk to answer the solitary telephone, but it is hard to fault any part of the restoration, or to doubt Nigel Tuersley's claim that his project is not simply a reflection of a huge ego, but motivated by a genuine love of classical architecture.

 He is also a lover of the environment and much of his working life has been devoted to raising funds for ecological projects, including the protection of the Cameroon rainforests and a scheme to redevelop the Docklands before it was destroyed by the iconic Canary Wharf.
 At least now he has some control over his immediate environment and, since work on the castle is all but complete, he is turning his addition to the parkland.